SchumacherFM/OnixParser/README.md

 # OnixParser Concurrent execution

-This repo contains GoLang code for concurrent execution.

-Binary is build for OSX 10.9 Darwin.
+A parser for the ONIX xml file format written in GoLang.

+My first learning project.
+Of course it contains many *mistakes* but the binary runs quite nice and at Zookal.com we're using it in production.
+If you find an error or incorrect usage of Go, let me know :-)

+Inspired for learning by [http://blog.davidsingleton.org/parsing-huge-xml-files-with-go/](http://blog.davidsingleton.org/parsing-huge-xml-files-with-go/)

 # XML Data

 [http://www.editeur.org/onix/2.1/02/reference/onix-international.dtd](http://www.editeur.org/onix/2.1/02/reference/onix-international.dtd)

-#### Test data Onix Data Feed
+### Test data Onix Data Feed

 You can download test data from [http://www.oup.com.au/help_and_advice/booksellers](http://www.oup.com.au/help_and_advice/booksellers)

-The Complete File or The Incremental File
+The Complete File or The Incremental File.

-# Go

-Inspired for learning by [http://blog.davidsingleton.org/parsing-huge-xml-files-with-go/](http://blog.davidsingleton.org/parsing-huge-xml-files-with-go/)

 Not all XML elements are matched because structure in DTD is unclear and we don't need all elements.
+If one element is missing send me an email or a pull request.

-### Performance
+# Performance

 Parsing a **3GB XML** file with **998673 products** needs **14m36.525541544s** to import that data **into MySQL 5.5**.